kana4/bioinformatics_rust_book/src/Chapter_6/6_1_vcf.md

 # VCF File Format

-What VCF data looks like:
+First, a quick look at what VCF data looks like:

 ```
 ##fileformat=VCFv4.0